-In the broadest sense, biology is the study of life—looked at through molecular, organismal, cellular and ecological perspectives.
+In the broadest sense, biology is the study of life, which can be studied through molecular, organismal, cellular and ecological perspectives.

 Concordia University Chicago offers a Biology program in which you can earn either a bachelor of arts or bachelor of science degree.
-As a member of the program, you will be encouraged to supplement your classroom learning by making your own discoveries as you assist with campus research projects led by our faculty in the Department of Natural Sciences and Geography.
+As a member of the program, you will be encouraged to supplement your classroom learning through independent study in the Department of Natural Sciences.

 Students can also take part in opportunities such as Aqualytica, part of the Concordia University Chicago Student Operated Undergraduate Laboratory (SOUL) program.
 Aqualytica is a community outreach water testing laboratory designed to give students the opportunity to serve community residents by providing analysis of local water samples while gaining real-world experiences in the process.